Chevrolet Corvette (C1): 1958

 In an era of chrome and four headlamps, the Corvette adapted to the look of the day.
 The 1958 model year and the four that followed all had the exposed four-headlamp treatment and prominent grilles, but a faux-louvered hood and chrome trunk spears were unique to this model year.
 The interior and instruments were updated, including placing a tachometer directly in front of the driver.
 For the 1958 model, an 8000 rpm tachometer was used with the 240 and 290 hp engines, rather than the 6000 rpm units used in the lower horsepower engines.
 Optional engine choices included two with twin carburetors (including a 270 hp version with Carter 2613S and 2614S WCFB four-barrels) and two with fuel injection.
 The power output for the highest-rated fuel-injected engine was 290 hp.
 Displacement remained 283 CID.
 For the first time, seat belts were factory-installed rather than dealer-installed as on previous models.
 Options that were not popular included RPO 684 heavy-duty brakes and suspension (144), RPO 579 250 hp engine (554), and RPO 276 15×5.5-inch steel road wheels (404).

 1959

 For the 1959 model, engines and horsepower ratings did not change.
 The interiors were revised slightly with different instrument graphics and the addition of a storage bin to the passenger side.
 A positive reverse lockout shifter with "T" handle was standard with 4-speed manual transmission.
 This was the only year a turquoise convertible top color could be ordered, and all 24-gallon fuel tank models through 1962 could not be ordered with convertible tops due to inadequate space for the folding top mechanism.
-Rare options: RPO 684 heavy-duty brakes and suspension (142), RPO 686 metallic brakes (333), RPO 276 15"×5.5" wheels (214), RPO 426 power windows (547), RPO 473 power convertible top (661).
+Rare options: RPO 684 heavy-duty brakes and suspension (142), RPO 686 metallic brakes (333), RPO 276 15×5.5-inch wheels (214), RPO 426 power windows (547), RPO 473 power convertible top (661).